Performance and Learning Objectives in Instructional Design

 - Each terminal performance objective is then analyzed to determine if it needs one or more Enabling or Learning Objectives.
 These supporting objectives allow the Terminal Objective to be broken down into smaller, more manageable objectives.
 Each enabling learning objective measures an element of the terminal performance objective.

-For example, a terminal (performance) objective might teach a salesperson how to sale a product, while enabling (learning) objectives might include:
+For example, a terminal (performance) objective might teach a salesperson how to sell a product, while enabling (learning) objectives might include:

 The Three Parts of an Objective